Pella

-Located in the Jordan valley, about 50 miles northwest of Amman, Pella was a thriving city in the Roman and Byzantine periods.
+Located in the Jordan valley, about 50 miles northwest of Amman, the city of Pella thrived in the Roman and Byzantine periods.
 Today, Pella’s archaeological site presents some fascinating finds from the Classical periods.

 History and Archaeology of Pella

-Nestling in fertile valley, 3 miles east of the Jordan river, Pella was inhabited from prehistorical times.
-However, its hey days began in the first century, when Pella was developed into a Roman city, as well as a member of a league of ten pagan cities – the Decapolis.
+Nestling in fertile valley about 3 miles east of the Jordan river, humans inhabited Pella since prehistorical times.
+However, its hey days began in the first century, when Pella developed into a Roman city, andjoined a league of ten pagan cities – the Decapolis.

 Pella, the Decapolis, and Jesus